Star! (soundtrack): Single

 The song "Star!" was released as a single on a 7-inch vinyl record issued by 20th Century Fox Records (catalog number 45-6712 in both the US and the UK) as part of the promotional material for the film.
 The single features two tracks: the title song "Star!", written by Sammy Cahn and Jimmy Van Heusen, with a runtime of 2:19, and the B-side "Someone to Watch Over Me," composed by George and Ira Gershwin, running 3:14.

 Critical reception

-William Ruhlmann of AllMusic rated the album three and a half stars out of five and wrote that Julie Andrews seemed a logical choice to portray Gertrude Lawrence given her background in musicals like Mary Poppins and The Sound of Music.
-However, he pointed out that the project inherently leaned more toward vaudeville-style material, which did not align with Andrews' strengths as a performer.
-Ruhlmann observed that the soundtrack contained notable songs but Andrews' interpretations were inconsistent.
-He concluded that although Andrews dominated the album, her best moments were in duets such as "Dear Little Boy (Dear Little Girl)" with Daniel Massey.

-Billboard emphasizing the album's attempt to capture the theatrical essence of Gertrude Lawrence's career.
-The review highlighted the strong production quality and Andrews' precise vocal execution, though it noted that the album's period-specific style might not appeal to contemporary audiences.
-The publication acknowledged the detailed arrangements and the effort put into preserving the musical integrity of the film's setting.

-The Record Mirror critic awarded the album 5 out of 5 stars, praising it as "a tremendous score and a handful of songs which move straight into the standard category".
+Billboard wrote that Julie Andrews "brilliantly brings the standard gems of the Gershwins to Coward, Weill and Porter to life all over again", with "exceptional musical arrangements by Lennie Hayton".
+The Record Mirror praised the album as "a tremendous score and a handful of songs which move straight into the standard category".

+In a retrospective review, William Ruhlmann of AllMusic wrote that "although Andrews dominates the disc, she does share the spotlight here and there, notably on "Dear Little Boy (Dear Little Girl)", joining Daniel Massey".
+He added that she's terrific on the ballad 'Someone to Watch Over Me' and some of the vaudeville songs.